Skip to main content

 4. Not all of your medications are covered by your plan.

-5. You learned other Medicare Advantage plans that now include preventive and comprehensive dental included in the plan’s monthly premium and yours does not.
+5. You learned other Medicare Advantage plans offer better preventive and comprehensive dental coverage than what you have.

 6. Your current plan requires permission to see a specialist.
 You want a plan without this requirement.